Last updated on February 2nd, 2021 at 09:37 pm

 - Be patient with traffic and parking.
 This is a small town with a lot of visitors for art festival weekend.
 Visitors park along the town’s streets and if the festival is a big success, you’ll walk four or five blocks through town to reach it.

-Resources for your Cedar Key visit:
+Resources for visiting the Cedar Key Art Festival:

 - A brief Florida Rambler guide to visiting Cedar Key